MadManRises/Madgine/doc/README.md

-# Madgine
+# Madgine - Build your own game engine

 [![Build Status](http://www.madman-studios.com/jenkins/buildStatus/icon?job=Madgine%2Fmaster)](http://www.madman-studios.com/jenkins/job/Madgine/job/master/)

 ## Description

 The Madgine is an Engine Building Framework, that can be used as a functional engine from the get go.
 It is written purely in C++ and uses the C++17-Standard.
 Its main focus is to provide a basic engine, in which every component can be easily adjusted or even replaced.
-This leaves developers with the freedom to only spend time on their favorite parts of engine development and not loosing time creating e.g. platform abstractions.
+This leaves developers with the freedom to spend time on their favorite parts of engine development and not loosing time creating e.g. platform abstractions.

 That being said the target audience of this project are at the moment engine developers as opposed to game developers, as the provided implementations are minimal and lack useful tooling.
 Hopefully, as time passes the available set of tools and plugins will grow, such that the engine can be used as a general purpose engine for game progammers and designers without having to know all details of the engine itself.